Newsletter

 Beyond discovery, ASO drives cost-effective user acquisition.
 By improving your app’s organic visibility, you gain installs without spending heavily on advertising.
 In fact, effective ASO enables sustainable growth “without the constant need for ad spending.”.

-Finally, consider user behavior: people spend an average of 4-5 hours per day on mobile apps.
 Capturing even a fraction of that attention through higher search ranking can translate into significant engagement and revenue.

 In short, ASO is the foundation of app success in 2025 – it improves discoverability, lowers acquisition costs, and helps convert impressions into downloads and loyal users.

-Core ranking factors
+Core App Store ranking factors

-According to App Store optimization research, the key elements include your app’s metadata (title, subtitle, keywords), the volume and velocity of downloads, user ratings & reviews, retention and engagement metrics, revenue performance, and update frequency.
+The key elements include your app’s metadata (title, subtitle, keywords), the volume and velocity of downloads, user ratings & reviews, retention and engagement metrics, revenue performance, and update frequency.
 Let’s break down each of these.

 App downloads and installs